-What I mean by pool fence requirements is that the height, material, size and spacing specifications may vary with each insurance company.
+What we mean by pool fence requirements is that the height, material, size and spacing specifications may vary with each insurance company.
 Most of the insurance conditions depend heavily on the locality in which the pool and fence is being installed.

 It is very important to keep in mind that though the insurance provider or locality requires you to have a specific fence installed, you must also check with any Homeowner’s Association (HOA) and the Building Owners and Code Administrators (BOCA).